griffin-container/griffin/examples.md

 - shared secrets

 To simplify the generation of the above stuff, you can use the built-in tools (a kind of Swiss Army Knife):<br>
-<a href="https://github.com/griffin-container/griffin/blob/main/browser-console-tools.md">GRIFFIN Browser Console Tools</a>
+<a href="https://github.com/griffin-container/griffin/blob/main/browser-console-tools.md">GRIFFIN Browser Console Tools (GBCT)</a>

 <br>